Nagendra1997/mesibo-documentation/livestreaming.md

 So, unlike other streaming platforms or services, Mesibo does not impose any limit on the total number of participants in a single group call.

 > **Note**: The number of participants you can stream simulataneously is limited by your CPU capacity and not by an arbitrary limit imposed by Mesibo APIs

-## Mesibo Live Demo
-We have provided a sample web application which contains examples for using Mesibo Conferencing and Live Streaming APIs, to build various features required for a functional video conferencing app.
-The current demo is built using Mesibo Javascript SDK.
-Conferencing and Streaming APIs for other platforms are also currently under development and will be made available soon.

-## Conference Room
-The conference room is fundamentally a group - with a group name and group id.
-You can [create a group](https://mesibo.com/documentation/api/backend-api/#create-a-group), [add and remove members](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members), with all the features of a Mesibo Group like sending messages and files,etc.

-### Privacy & Security
-You can also have room pin set up for privacy along with say something like a waiting room, where only members you approve of can join the room.

-You can dynamically change the group or the member behavior at any point in time and it will be instantly applied to the group or group member(s).

-## Creating & Joining a Room

 ## Setup Mesibo Group Calling